Sunday, December 8, 2019

 The most important point to keep in mind is the position of the tongue in the mouth and how much air you use when pronouncing each letter.

-Luckily, Lakshya has already created two easy to follow videos to help you learn just that: the Sanskrit Alphabet and Sanskrit Consonants Pronunciation.
+Luckily, Lakshya has already created two easy-to-follow videos to help you learn just that: the Sanskrit Alphabet and Sanskrit Consonants Pronunciation.

 So, you have no excuses!
 Lol.